-U.N. imposes new sanctions on North Korea to slash cash from exports
+U.N. slaps new sanctions on North Korea to slash cash from exports

-UNITED NATIONS The United Nations Security Council imposed new sanctions on North Korea on Wednesday aimed at cutting the Asian country's annual export revenue by a quarter in response to Pyongyang's fifth and largest nuclear test in September.
+UNITED NATIONS (Reuters) - The U.N.
+Security Council imposed new sanctions on North Korea on Wednesday aimed at cutting its annual export revenue by a quarter, after Pyongyang carried out its fifth and largest nuclear test so far in September.

-The 15-member council unanimously adopted a resolution to slash North Korea's biggest export, coal, by about 60 percent with an annual sales cap of $400.9 million or 7.5 million metric tonnes, whichever is lower.
+The 15-member council unanimously adopted a resolution to slash North Korea’s exports of coal, its biggest export item, by about 60 percent with an annual sales cap of $400.9 million, or 7.5 million metric tonnes, whichever is lower.

-The U.S.-drafted resolution also bans copper, nickel, silver and zinc exports and the sale of statues by Pyongyang.
+The U.S.-drafted resolution also bans North Korean copper, nickel, silver and zinc exports - and the sale of statues.
+Pyongyang is famous for building huge, socialist-style statues which it exports mainly to African countries.

+North Korea rejected the resolution as yet another conspiracy masterminded by the United States to deny its sovereignty.

-The United States was realistic about what the new sanctions on North Korea - also known as the Democratic People's Republic of Korea (DPRK) - will achieve, the U.S. Ambassador to the United Nations, Samantha Power, told the council after the vote.
+The U.S. Ambassador to the United Nations, Samantha Power, told the council after the vote that the United States was realistic about what the new sanctions on North Korea - also known as the Democratic People’s Republic of Korea (DPRK) - will achieve.

-"No resolution in New York will likely, tomorrow, persuade Pyongyang to cease its relentless pursuit of nuclear weapons.
-But this resolution imposes unprecedented costs on the DPRK regime for defying this Council's demands," she said.
+“No resolution in New York will likely, tomorrow, persuade Pyongyang to cease its relentless pursuit of nuclear weapons.
+But this resolution imposes unprecedented costs on the DPRK regime for defying this council’s demands,” she said.

-"In total, this resolution will slash by at least $800 million per year the hard currency that the DPRK has to fund its prohibited weapons programs, which constitutes a full 25 percent of the DPRK's entire export revenues," Power said.
+“In total, this resolution will slash by at least $800 million per year the hard currency that the DPRK has to fund its prohibited weapons programs, which constitutes a full 25 percent of the DPRK’s entire export revenues.”

+That $800 million is 6.5 times the amount the World Food Programme said it needed in 2016 to fund its North Korea operations, or 1.2 million tonnes of rice at market prices.

+North Korea needs 5.2 million tonnes of rice annually to meet its stated target of providing people with 573g of rice a day.

 North Korea has been under U.N. sanctions since 2006 over its nuclear and ballistic missile tests.
 It conducted its latest nuclear test on Sept.
 9.